- The challenges of today cannot be solved using yesterday's solutions.

 Have you read?

-Investing in the future we want
+Net zero economy: investing in the future we want

-It is time to ask ourselves as a society whether the investments that help economic recovery will create value in the long-term.
+It is time to ask ourselves as a society whether the investments that help economic recovery will create value in the long term.
 There may be many possibilities to stimulate the economy and job growth, but there is only one way to do so while improving the environment, and that is with low-carbon infrastructure.

 Clean technologies lead the concept of green recovery as an exemplary investment to generate immediate and future value, capable of creating a more resilient economy while fighting global warming.
 Indeed, the decision whether to invest in low-carbon technologies or not is the decision whether to invest in the future or in the past.